zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-defineevent-method.md

 ## <a name="parameters"></a>Parameter
  `td`
- [in] Das Token für die Zielklasse oder Schnittstelle.
-Dies ist entweder ein `mdTypeDef` oder `mdTypeDefNil` token.
+ [in] The token for the target class or interface.
+This is either a `mdTypeDef` or `mdTypeDefNil` token.

  `szEvent`
- [in] Der Name des Ereignisses.
+ [in] The name of the event.

  `dwEventFlags`
- [in] Ereignisflags.
+ [in] Event flags.

  `tkEventType`
- [in] Das Token für Event-Klasse.
-Dies ist eine `mdTypeDef`, `mdTypeRef`, oder ein `mdTokenNil` token.
+ [in] The token for the event class.
+This is a `mdTypeDef`, a `mdTypeRef`, or a `mdTokenNil` token.

  `mdAddOn`
- [in] Die Methode, die zum Abonnieren das Ereignis oder Null.
+ [in] The method used to subscribe to the event, or null.

  `mdRemoveOn`
- [in] Die Methode verwendet, um das Ereignis oder Null zu kündigen.
+ [in] The method used to unsubscribe to the event, or null.

  `mdFire`
- [in] Die Methode, die zum Auslösen des Ereignisses (durch eine abgeleitete Klasse) verwendet.
+ [in] The method used (by a derived class) to raise the event.

  `rmdOtherMethods[]`
- [in] Ein Array von Token für andere Methoden, die dem Ereignis zugeordnet werden soll.
-Das Array wird mit beendet eine `mdMethodDefNil` token.
+ [in] An array of tokens for other methods associated with the event.
+The array is terminated with a `mdMethodDefNil` token.

  `pmdEvent`
- [out] Das Metadatentoken, das dem Ereignis zugewiesenen.
+ [out] The metadata token assigned to the event.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]